 If you have dental issues including chipped, broken, or badly discolored teeth, you could benefit from dental crowns.
 What exactly is a crown?
 You could think of it as sort of a protective helmet for your damaged tooth.
 It’s every bit as strong as a natural tooth – in fact, in most cases, it’s even stronger.
-Crowns are usually made out of porcelain, and can be colored to match the rest of your teeth.
+Crowns are usually made out of

 If you have dental damage or discoloration, you could have crowns placed on any or all of your teeth.
 Dr. Eric Spellman can create dental crowns for you that will restore functionality and beauty to your teeth.
 He prefers the CEREC® method of creating dental crowns when appropriate.

 CEREC®.
 It’s one of the most revolutionary dental tools to hit today’s market.
 The CEREC® system involves the use of a special computer that allows Dr. Spellman to examine your teeth, and then create and place dental crowns in a single appointment.